-a) If the intervention curve is passed without the driver having time to start F4203A. braking, the STM shall apply the full service brake.

-b) As a criterion of driver braking, 60 kPa brake pressure reduction within 5 seconds after the balise error shall be sufficient c) The emergency brake shall be applied when the emergency braking curve is crossed
+- a) If the intervention curve is passed without the driver having time to start braking, the STM shall apply the full or soft service brake depending on SBSOFT [Table CP]. - b) As a criterion of driver braking, 60 kPa brake pressure reduction within 5 seconds after the balise error shall be sufficient. - c) The emergency brake shall be applied when the emergency braking curve is crossed.